Sand cast aluminum housing with CNC machined datum faces bores sealing surfaces and inspection features for OEM metal parts

 How we review tolerance feasibility before quote

-STEP 01 Drawing Review
+STEP 01 Drawing and RFQ Review

-STEP 02 CTQ Identification
+STEP 02 CTQ Feature Identification

 STEP 03 As-Cast vs Machined Separation